Tag: reflection

 ※Reflection※

 When it comes to faithful witness, is your initial following the authorities, or freely expressing your understanding of freedom of religion?
 What are the weaknesses and strengths of both approaches?
-How can we the expressions of one another as faithful followers of Christ?
+How can we respect the expressions of one another as faithful followers of Christ?

 ※Prayer※